Intro

 shapeless is a library for type class and dependent type-based programming in Scala.
 I first became interested in it when I watched a presentation by Dave Gurnell called The Type Astronaut’s Guide to Shapeless.

-In the video, he discusses treating Scala case class
+In the video, he discusses treating Scala case classes generically,

 as lists parameterized by the type of each of its members.